 Online practice content to reinforce what you’re learning at home and enable you to practice between classes.

 Three (3) free Broche Ballet Stretch Classes to take during the timeframe of your Overture program.

 Early registration bonus of one (1) free Stretch Class per month between your registration date and the start of your Overture.
 For example, if you register in January and your Overture begins in March, then you would receive two (2) Stretch Classes as a bonus for early registration, PLUS your three (3) Stretch Classes for the Overture.

 The cost for the Overture program is $500.
-Contact us to pay by monthly installments.
+Contact us to pay by bi-weekly installments.
 Full balance due prior to first day of the program.